PCR guide UK 2026 All budgets

 Step 4: Battery chemistry — why LiFePO4 matters

-Step 5: Recharge speed
+Step 5: Recharge speed and solar input

 A note on indoor safety